wuertele/Drupal-Deployer/README.txt

 following line in the connector configuration:
   //$Config['UserFilesPath'] = '/UserFiles/' ;

-Furthermore, you will need to create a "File", an "Image" and a "Flash" subdirectory in your drupal files directory.
+Furthermore, you will need to create a "File", "Image", "Flash" and "Media" subdirectory in your drupal files directory.
 These directories must have the same privileges as the drupal files directory.
 In some cases these directories must be world writable (chmod 0777).